abhiman-alt/ols/README.md

 A generic Shell Encoder which turns MultiLine shell to single line base64 encoded shell for easy handling!

-Dependencies:

-lolcat
+Dependencies: lolcat

 For Installing Lolcat

 pkg install python &&
 pip install lolcat

-Usage:

-cd ols
+Copy your shell to 'in' directory

-bash ols.sh
+Execute bash ols.sh

-Follow the inside given instructions, done!
+Follow the inside given instructions,

+Your output file will store in 'out' directory. done!